“Accelerating the transition to sustainable development”

 • Alignment with the broader framework of the 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs)

-• 3 priority areas: agriculture & food, environment, and health
+• 3 priority areas of action: agriculture and food, the environment, and health

-• Geographical focus on the “South” (“Leaving no scientific community behind”)
+• Geographic Focus on the “South” (“Leaving no scientific community behind”)

-• Strong ties to the local scientific community and a close-knit network of international academic and institutional partners
+• Roots in a local scientific community and within a dense network of international academic and institutional partners